- file (v.1)

-- "place (papers) in consecutive order for future reference," mid-15c., from Middle French filer "string documents on a wire for preservation or reference" (15c.), earlier "to spin thread," from fil "thread, string" (12c.), from Latin filum "a thread, string; thread of fate; cord, filament," from PIE *gwhis-lom (cognates: Armenian jil "sinew, string, line," Lithuanian gysla "vein, sinew," Old Church Slavonic zila "vein"), from root *gwhi- "thread, tendon."
+- "place (papers) in consecutive order for future reference," mid-15c., from Old French filer "string documents on a thread or wire for preservation or reference" (15c.), earlier "to spin thread," from fil "thread, string" (12c.), from Latin filum "a thread, string; thread of fate; cord, filament," from PIE *gwhis-lom (cognates: Armenian jil "sinew, string, line," Lithuanian gysla "vein, sinew," Old Church Slavonic zila "vein"), from root *gwhi- "thread, tendon."
 The notion is of documents hung up on a line in consecutive order for ease of reference.

 File (filacium) is a threed or wyer, whereon writs, or other exhibits in courts, are fastened for the better keeping of them.
 [Cowel, "The Interpreter," 1607]

 Methods have become more sophisticated, but the word has stuck.
 Meaning "place among the records of a court or office" is from 1510s; of newspaper reporters sending in stories, 1954.
 Intransitive sense "march in a line (as soldiers do) one after another" is from 1610s.
 Related: Filed; filing.

 - file (n.2)

 - metal tool for abrading or smoothing, Old English feol (Mercian fil) "file," from Proto-Germanic *fihalo "cutting tool" (cognates: Old Saxon fila, Old High German fila, Middle Dutch vile, Dutch vijl, German Feile), probably from PIE *peig- (1) "to cut, mark by incision" (cognates: Old Church Slavonic pila "file, saw," Lithuanian pela "file;" see paint (v.)).
 Century Dictionary (1906) lists 60 named varieties of them.

 - file (n.1)